treelmesh_type Derived Type

 Path for all elements in the treeID array

-character(len=pathLen), private :: weights_file =''
+character(len=pathLen), public :: weights_file = ''

 Name of the file that contains weight information for each element to allow load balancing.
 If empty string, balancing will be deactivated.

-character(len=pathLen), private :: write_weights
+character(len=pathLen), public :: write_weights

 File to write weights to after simulation.
 Defaults to the same name as weights_file, if you do not want to have the input file overwritten, you can provide a different file to write to by setting write_weights accordingly in the configuration.

-real(kind=rk), private :: levelWeight(globalMaxLevels)
+real(kind=rk), public :: levelWeight(globalMaxLevels)

 Level weights as provided by the solver.